Our MPA curriculum, alumni, and beyond the classroom!

 Our MPA Program Committee, which manages the MPA program, is comprised of six full-time faculty who hold the doctorate degree and one professor of practice who served for almost 20 years as mayor of the City of Buffalo.
 Our MPA faculty hold postgraduate degrees in business administration, economics, finance, leadership, political science, public administration, and social work.
 We are accomplished scholars who publish our scholarship, present our findings at academic conferences and to community groups, and are frequently called on by the media to comment on current events.
 We are also active in the public and nonprofit communities.
 (See our faculty profiles.)

 Our student body is very diverse.
-Our students are both in-service professionals and students who have just graduated.
+Our students are both in-service professionals and students who have recently completed their undergraduate degrees.
 We welcome US military veterans and have graduated several veterans from our MPA program.

 The MPA Advisory Board is comprised of professionals in the field who ensure the MPA is meeting workforce needs in New York State and beyond.